-Puerto Rico suffers from a history of corruption, a debt crisis, failing infrastructure, the lingering effects, and ongoing threats of hurricanes, earthquakes, and a pandemic.
+Puerto Rico suffers from a history of corruption, a debt crisis, failing infrastructures lingering effects, and ongoing threats of hurricanes, earthquakes, and more recently, a pandemic.
 Also, its colonial status deprives the island of autonomy and self-determination.
-Recently, the island suffered another blow when the elections commission suspended and postponed the primary elections after more than 110 precincts failed to receive voting materials and closed.

 We are fed up with the system!

 Out with La Junta!

 “El Tumbe affirms that we are fed up and set to fight and denounce and demand dignified lives for ourselves and our people,” says Angellie.
 “Playing it makes my skin crawl!”
 Laura adds, “Whenever we play El Tumbe, Margarita’s rant makes my hair stand up.
 Listening to it reminds me of why we got here.”

 When El Tumbe was released (May 1, International Worker’s Day), the group created the hashtag, #VivoenelPaísdelTumbe, which went viral and became a rallying cry.
 Shortly after that, the group paid tribute to Ramón López’s book, Los Bembeteos de la Plena (Ediciones Huracan, 2008), by launching the single Bembetea (a reference to thick lips aka Bembas.)